Ansonious/rsb-channels/FAQ.md

 **How will forming parties work now?**

-Parties will be formed in discord for better organization and less confusion with the use of Matoi-Chan
+Planned Events such as Triggers or Scheduled Uq's will be formed in discord for better organization and less confusion with the use of Matoi-Chan.
+Impromptu runs are still allowed to be called in the group chat, however it is advised to also use the discord as the group only has a limit of 100 people.

 **Who is Matoi-Chan?**